Zhejiang Medical University: The campus

 The university originally located aside the famous West Lake in Hangzhou.
 Its campus was the Hubin Campus, which later became a main medical campus of Zhejiang University.
-Due to the new civic plan for Hangzhou downtown, the campus was sold to the Hong Kong-based Shangri-La Hotels and Resorts (Robert Kuok, 郭鶴年/郭鹤年) at a price of 2.46 billion Chinese Yuan.
+Due to the new civic plan for Hangzhou downtown, the campus was sold to the Hong Kong–based Shangri-La Hotels and Resorts (Robert Kuok, 郭鶴年/郭鹤年) at a price of 2.46 billion Chinese Yuan.

 The main teaching building of the university was the highest skyscraper around the West Lake, and was one of the tallest in Hangzhou City.
 The teaching buildings were torn down by explosions.
 The land of the campus is planned to build a luxurious hotel and currently under dense constructions.
 Most of the campus of Zhejiang Medical University was demolished in January 2007.

 The university

-The university and its teaching hospital originally had a total faculty of more than 9000, including one academician of Chinese Academy of Sciences (CAS) and three from Chinese Academy of Engineering (CAE).
+The university and its teaching hospital originally had a total faculty of more than 9000, including one academician of the Chinese Academy of Sciences (CAS) and three from the Chinese Academy of Engineering (CAE).
 The whole university faculty and students were merged into the Zhejiang University in 1998, and became the School of Medicine of Zhejiang University.
 The reunification was finished in 1999.